mefellows/lambda/README.md

     cd lambda-<release>
     start bin/wlambda.bat

-Install the Selenium CVS export format
+Install the Selenium CSV export format
 --------------------------------------
 To install the Selenium IDE CSV Exporter do the following: